GraphMatching/Graph-Matching/readme.txt

-Code base for the ICLR 2024 Submission "Network Alignment with Transferable Graph Autoencoders"
+Code base for the ICML 2024 Submission "Network Alignment with Transferable Graph Autoencoders"